o1-labs/proof-systems/book/src/specs/kimchi.md

 18. Derive $\alpha$ from $\alpha'$ using the endomorphism (TODO: details)
 19. TODO: instantiate alpha?
 20. If using lookup:
 	- computing the combined lookup table by combining the columns of the lookup table with the joint combiner $j$:
 	  $$
 	  t[0] + j \cdot t[1] + j^2 \cdot t[2] + \cdots
 	  $$
 	  where $t$ is the lookup table.
 	- if we are using several lookup tables, add the table id vector as the last column of the concatenated lookup tables (including padding via the `table_id_combiner`).
 21. Compute the quotient polynomial (the $t$ in $f = Z_H \cdot t$).
-    The quotient polynomial is computed by adding all these polynomials together:
+    The quotient polynomial is computed by adding all the following polynomials together and dividing the result with the vanishing polynomial $Z_H$:
 	- the combined constraints for all the gates
 	- the combined constraints for the permutation
 	- TODO: lookup
-    - the negated public polynomial and by then dividing the resulting polynomial with the vanishing polynomial $Z_H$.
+	- the negated public polynomial
-    TODO: specify the split of the permutation polynomial into perm and bnd?
 22. commit (hiding) to the quotient polynomial $t$
     TODO: specify the dummies
 23. Absorb the the commitment of the quotient polynomial with the Fq-Sponge.